Kalebur/movie-info-site/README.md

 This app requires an API key from [The Movie Database](https://www.themoviedb.org) and has been developed and configured using version 3 of their API.

+Additionally, the back end makes use of `fetch()` which requires `Node 18.0 or higher` to work by default.

 ### Installation Instructions

 1. Clone this repo to your system